 But before you can send those emails, you need a list.

 Tool #1 – Pick a list management tool and sign up for an account.
 Emailing a long list of people is not only a time-consuming hassle, there are also spam rules that make it extremely difficult to do from a private email account.
 That’s where a list management tool helps you collect and store addresses and then instantly email the entire group with a single click.
 There are many out there, but I personally use and recommend Mail Chimp especially for those just starting out.
-What I love most is that it’s free to use up to a certain number of subscribers or emails per month plus it is very easy to use with plenty of handy email templates.
-When your list grows, you can then upgrade to a paid account with auto-responder features or shop around for another list-management tool to meet your needs.
+What I love most is that it’s free to use up to a certain number of subscribers or emails per month plus it is very easy to use with plenty of handy email templates and auto-responder features.
+When your list grows, you can then upgrade to a paid account or shop around for another list-management tool to meet your needs.
 But for now, the important thing is to start building that list.

 Tool #2 – Glean email addresses with permission to send.
 If you have a paper list of people who have already given you permission to send them updates, you can manually enter them into your Mail Chimp list.
 To find new subscribers, add a Mail Chimp plug-in widget to your website to place a sign-up form near the top or use a pop-up from the AppSumo plugin instead.
 Also, Facebook Pages now allows you to add a “call to action” in the banner area so you can invite your page followers to sign up for your email list as well.
 In addition to asking readers to join and making it easy to do so, many authors (and other online business owners) offer an incentive of sorts in exchange for an email address.
 If you do this, make sure it’s relevant to your brand so you know they signed up for your updates and not simply for a chance at winning the iPad or gift card.
 Those folks aren’t likely to open or respond to your email anyway and if your numbers have increased, you’ll be paying to send an email to their trash.